 - Create outlines for note-taking that organize the information as you deliver it.

-- Test the student with ADD/ADHD in the way he or she does best, such as orally or filling in blanks.
+- Test students with ADHD in the way they do best, such as orally or filling in blanks.

 - Divide long-term projects into segments and assign a completion goal for each segment.